justomiguel/java-bootcamp/README.md

 2. The next week will be used to develop an application following a life process.

-3. The project manager will coordinate learning days encouraging team communication in daily meetings.

-4. The project manager will gather information regarding individual progress so we can look for alternative assistance where needed.

-5. The project manager will lead the boot camp sprints as if it were a real project using SCRUM agile methodology.

-6. Two boot camp chats will be created for feedback and technical assistance:
+3. One boot camp chat will be created for feedback and technical assistance:

-    1. Bootcamp HTML - ALL
+    Bootcamp HTML - ALL
 Every person participating in the bootcamp is present here (students, tutors and PMs).
 Here is the place to ask for technical assistance!

-    2. Bootcamp HTML - Assistants
-Here you will reach just your boot camp fellows for asking question sharing knowledge.

-7. Team play is encouraged but the work will be evaluated per person.
+4. [Team play](http://www.dummies.com/how-to/content/ten-qualities-of-an-effective-team-player.html) is encouraged but the work will be evaluated per person.

-8. Sprint duration will be 1 week.

-9. The instructions will be vague as they generally are in real life projects.
+5. The instructions will be vague as they generally are in real life projects.
 You must look for support and guidance from your PM, teammates and tutors.

-10. All code and documentation must be in English.
+6. All code and documentation must be in English.

-11. Code must adhere to Globant’s Java [coding guidelines](https://github.com/juanpablopizarro/java-bootcamp/blob/master/formatter.xml).
+7. Code must adhere to this [eclipse code formatter](https://github.com/juanpablopizarro/java-bootcamp/blob/master/formatter.xml).

 → [index](#index)

 ###Proposed Test Applications

-The test application will consist in TBD.
+The test application will consist in a functional shopping cart (just REST api).
+The minimum features to be completed are:

+  - User registration and login.
+  - Buy products.
+  - Save Cart.
+  - Find products by category and name.

 ###Learning Days###